The Elephant in the Church and Other Curious Stories of Venice

 Short Stories by Pietro Longhi

-Depicting another side of Venice, Pietro Longhi (ca. 1701–1785) picked out scenes from daily life, leaving us to create the stories.
+Depicting another side of Venice, Pietro Longhi (ca. 1701–1785) picked out scenes from daily life by creating the stories for us.
 In his paintings, we can find rhinoceros, monkeys, mice, and elephants.
 For example, here he shows a crowd staring openly at a bizarre Indian rhinoceros.

 Jacopo, an Elephant, Travels to Venice